 “DOJ Updates Guidance Regarding Corporate Compliance Programs,” (co-authored with Jennifer Kennedy Park, Jonathan S. Kolodner, Andres Felipe Saenz, Nicholas A. LaPalme) Cleary Gottlieb Alert Memo (June 2020)

-“The CARES Act and Mitigating False Claims Act Risk,” (co-author with Breon S. Peace, Jennifer Kennedy Park, Jonathan S. Kolodner, and Charity E. Lee) Cleary Gottlieb Alert Memo (April 2020)
+“The CARES Act and Mitigating False Claims Act Risk,” (co-author with Breon S. Peace, Jennifer Kennedy Park, Jonathan S. Kolodner, and Charity E. Lee) Cleary Gottlieb Alert Memo (April 2020); republished by Pratt’s Government Contracting Law Report (July 2020)

 “Accountability and Enforcement Under the CARES Act,” (co-author with Joon H. Kim, Jonathan S. Kolodner, and Natalie Noble) Cleary Gottlieb Alert Memo (April 2020); republished by The NYU Program on Corporate Compliance & Enforcement, April 6, 2020.